Email life hack: Save and edit mails using email draft

 How do I save an email as a draft?

 As soon as you’ve started writing an email by typing in the Compose E-mail window, you can save your work by clicking Save as Draft.
-Your message will be saved in the Drafts folder until you complete and send the email, or you manually delete it – unless you have changed the default settings for this folder..
-The same principle applies in our mobile apps for iOS and Android.
-If you are composing an email and tap Cancel, you then have the option of saving your work by tapping Save draft.
+Your message will be saved in the Drafts folder until you complete and send the email, or you manually delete it – unless you have changed the default settings for this folder.

 Please note that if you are automatically logged out of your account because of inactivity or you accidently close your browser window without logging out, any email you are working on will not be saved as a draft.
 So if you are working on a long and complicated message or if you are suddenly called away from your computer, we encourage you to save your work as described above and to always log out with the log out button.